z71258847/openvino_sycl_poc/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 This graph can be visualized using Netron tool and all these properties can be analyzed there.

-> **NOTE**: execution time collection for each primitive requires `CONFIG_KEY(PERF_COUNT)` to be enabled (`benchmark_app` does it automatically).
+> **NOTE**: execution time collection for each primitive requires `ov::enable_profiling` to be enabled (`benchmark_app` does it automatically).
 Therefore, the overall model execution time is usually much worse in such use cases.

 ## Performance counters

 This feature is a simplified version of the execution graph as it provides much less information, but it might be more suitable for quick analysis and some kind of processing with scripts.

-Performance counters can be retrieved from each `InferenceEngine::InferRequest` object using `getPerformanceCounts()` method.
+Performance counters can be retrieved from each `ov::InferRequest` object using `get_profiling_info()` method.
 This feature is also integrated into `benchmark_app` and the counters can be printed to count using `-pc` parameter.

 The format looks as follows: